 So, if you are interested in getting a “free Will” with the Public Trust Office or the NSW TAG, you should think very seriously about having the Will done with them and certainly not appoint them as executor of your estate.
 We regularly assist people who are dealing with the Public Trust Office and NSW TAG and have issues with them concerning family members or loved ones.

 The best way to avoid these problems is to have your Will done properly with an experienced estate planning lawyer.
-Attwood Marshall Lawyers have practised in this area for over 70 years and can assist you with a legally valid last Will and Testament.
-With proper advice you can avoid many of these issues and mitigate the risk of any disputes arising.
+Attwood Marshall Lawyers have practiced in this area for over 70 years and can assist you with a legally valid last Will and Testament.
+With proper advice, you can avoid many of these issues and mitigate the risk of any disputes arising.

 We have a dedicated Wills and Estates team that practices exclusively in this complicated area.
 You are welcome to contact our office with any enquiries concerning estate planning advice.
 Please contact our Wills and Estates Department Manager, Donna Tolley on direct line 07 5506 8241, email email@example.com or free call 1800 621 071 to book your free 30 minutes estate planning review appointment with one of our dedicated Estate Planning lawyers.